Sir Elliott impressed by St Alban’s

 Principal Wendine Prince, in her remarks, stated the occasion on Wednesday would be forever etched in the minds of those in attendance and would certainly be chronicled as one of the historic events at St Alban’s Primary School.

-Prince added that Sir Elliot’s visit was fitting and timely as Barbados was celebrating its 50th year of Independence.
+Prince added that Sir Elliott’s visit was fitting and timely as Barbados was celebrating its 50th year of Independence.

 In his address, the Governor General encouraged the pupils to respect themselves, their school and their teachers; and the teachers to continue striving for excellence, as the school was doing well.